abdelzaki/notes/linux/notes_linux.md

     - id username
         - would show the groups which this id belongs to

+    - id
+        - show information about me

     - useradd -m "username" -G sudo -s /bin/bash
+        - args
+            - -m
+                - create home

+            - -s
+                - shell type

+            - -G
+                - group to join

+            - -c
+                - comment

         - would add the user and create home directory to it and add it to sudo group and user bash as shell
+        - then i should create password to this user

     - userdel -r user
         - would delete this user and home directory

     - usermod user
         - would change the user
+        - -aG group1,group2
+            - would add the user to this group

+        - -rG group1
+            - remove the user from this group

+    - /etc/passwd
+        - information about the users in the system
+        - username:password[x]:userid:groupid:comment:home_directoy:default_shell

+    - /etc/shadow
+        - here is the password of the users encrypted
+        - user_name:password:days_from_epoc:minimum_days_to_change_password:minimun_days_to_change_password
+         warning_before_expiration:

 ## process
     - anything which can run